 Note: Many of the engine control systems and display modules that are available for Perkins engines will work in unison with the Engine Monitoring System.
 Together, the two controls will provide the engine monitoring function for the specific engine application.
 Refer to the Troubleshooting for more information on the Engine Monitoring System.

 Product Information Section

 General Information

 Model View Illustrations

-The following model views show typical features of the engine and the aftertreatment system.
-Due to individual applications, your engine, and your aftertreatment may appear different from the
+The following model views show typical features of the engine.
+Due to individual applications, your engine may appear different from the illustrations.